• Skip to primary navigation

 Neon Sign Museum

-This outdoor Edmonton museum is utterly unique and makes for an incredibly fun stop whether you’re a resident of the city or just visiting.
+This outdoor downtown Edmonton museum is utterly unique and makes for an incredibly fun stop whether you’re a resident of the city or just visiting.
 With 20 historic neon signs collected by the City of Edmonton, this display is one of the most photographable Edmonton museums in the city.
 Plaques are found below each sign detailing where the sign once hung, so you can imagine the signs in their original homes.

 Neon Museum in Edmonton at night